LunarVim/LunarVim/README.md

 **PLUGIN BUGS**

 - html snippets are broken with vsnip
-- finding files from dashboard sometimes number not set (using startify for now)
 - keep and eye on indent guides plugin for thin lines
 - better auto-import (jsx)